Dr-Nye/svalboard_layout_optimizer/README.md

 ### Layout String Format

+Layouts are continuous strings where:

+1. Each finger cluster has 5 ordered keys (north, west, center, east, south)
+2. The final character is the alpha thumb key if defined
-Layouts are specified as space-separated strings representing keys from left to right, top to bottom.
-Use `□` for placeholder/empty positions:
+3. Use `□` for placeholder/empty positions

+Hands Down Promethium (mirrored):

 ```
-□□gwc□□y□i□□o□u□□e□avxlmh□qnjt□zd□s□bfkpr
+'□cqb-□i□y□?e□o□.a,um□hklgjt□dwxn□pvzs□fr
 ```

 ## Contributing

 Contributions are welcome!
 Areas of particular interest:

-- Additional language corpora
 - Metric improvements and calibration

 ## License